Skip to content

 Hydration Control:

-Keep the applied microcement surface slightly moist by misting it with water during the initial curing period.
-This helps prevent rapid drying and cracking.
+To keep the surface moist, and avoid it drying too quickly, try misting some water on it during the initial curing period.
+This could be an important step to prevent rapid drying and cracking.

 Equipment: